SEKOIA-IO/documentation/_shared_content/automate/library/mattermost.md

 # Mattermost

-[Mattermost](https://mattermost.com/) is a secure, open and flexible collaboration platform
+[Mattermost](https://mattermost.com/) is a secure, open and flexible collaboration platform.

+## Modules

+SEKOIA alert: this module allows the analysts to receive notification in Mattermost when a new alert is raised.
+Post a message: additional information can be rooted on a specific channel with detailed context.

 ## Configuration